ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

    * IBM Spectrum Protect Plus vSnap servers.
 For more information, see [IBM Spectrum Protect Plus Blueprints](https://www.ibm.com/support/pages/node/1119489){: external}.

 * Predatar Virtual Appliance – Consists of:
-   * VM – A customer provided Microsoft Windows 2012 or higher VM that is used to host the Predatar Agent.
+   * VM – A customer provided Microsoft Windows 2012 or later VM that is used to host the Predatar Agent.
    * Predatar Agent - a small-footprint client that is hosted on the customer’s VM and sends queries to one or more IBM Spectrum Protect/Spectrum Protect Plus servers and sends the queries to the Predatar Cloud.

 * Predatar CleanRoom - The Predatar CleanRoom is a patented concept that brings together virtualized compute, storage, and networking to form a recovery target that supports both automated recovery testing and orchestrated malware scanning.
 The vCenter server instance with VMware vSphere and NSX-T provides the virtualized compute, storage, and networking.